Texas Car Accident Statute of Limitations

 The driver’s insurance policy requires a driver to report an accident within a reasonable period of time, which may be as little as one or two days or as long as 30 days, as specified by the policy.
 If you fail to report your accident in the time required by your insurance policy, your insurer may deny a claim you make against your policy.

 If you need to bring an injury lawsuit against the at-fault driver who caused the accident, Texas law requires that you file your lawsuit prior to the expiration of the statute of limitations.
-In Texas, the statute of limitations on a personal injury claim is two years, measured from the date of injury.
-Under limited circumstances, more time may be allowed to file a lawsuit, such as for a child injury victim, or if the injured victim does not know the identity of the at-fault party or parties.
+In the state of Texas, the statute of limitations for motor vehicle accidents is two years.
+This is measured from the date of injury and regardless of the type of incident that allegedly led to the injury.
+The affected party must bring suit for personal injury no later than two years after the day of the car crash, but under limited circumstances, more time may be allowed to file a lawsuit, such as for a child injury victim, or if the injured victim does not know the identity of the at-fault party or parties.

 In addition, if you have a car accident claim against the government (such as if you were hit by an official vehicle), you must provide the government with notice of your claim prior to filing a lawsuit.
 In most cases, you must provide notice in a shorter time frame than the statute of limitations in your case.
 In Texas, you must provide the state with notice of your pending car accident claim within 180 days of the accident.
 Many counties and municipalities in Texas have even shorter notice periods, sometimes as short as 60 days after your accident.